 Home improvement jobs take time, skill, and effort.
-If you're a contractor, you've probably spent multiple hours, days, weeks or months coordinating with the homeowner, hiring suppliers and subcontractors, and doing physical labor.
-It can be extremely frustrating, then, when a homeowner does not pay the bills.
-How can you get the money you're owed?
+If you're a contractor, you've probably spent weeks or months coordinating with a homeowner, hiring suppliers and subcontractors, and doing physical labor.
+It can be extremely frustrating, then, when that homeowner does not pay the bills.
+What steps can you take both in advance and after the work is underway to make sure you get the money you're owed?
+Here, we'll discuss:

 Such payments could be structured in a number of ways.
 If, for example, the project will take about one month to complete, you could divide the cost and ask the homeowner to pay in equal installments on four consecutive Fridays.
 Another option would be to base your payment on hitting certain construction goals (for example, when you install the tiling in a new kitchen, you'll receive a certain percentage).